Click the regions below for more detail.

 A variety of stakeholders, watershed groups and conservation districts are working together to produce a water quality restoration plan for the Lower Clark Fork, helping to prioritize subsequent restoration decisions and projects.
 CFC helps publicize and support these efforts as part of our work to make the entire Clark Fork basin clean, healthy and whole.

 For over a decade, CFC has been actively engaged in legal challenges to the Rock Creek Mine.
-Today, although Rock Creek Mine still faces permitting delays at the federal level, the company and the U.S. Forest Service continue their work on a Supplemental Environmental Impact Statement, including groundwater modeling, which is expected for release in October 2014.
 We continue to keep tabs on the proposed Rock Creek and Montanore mines.

 Clark Fork / Blackfoot Confluence

 For 100 years, Milltown Dam blocked the confluence of the Clark Fork and Blackfoot rivers near Missoula, impounding toxic sediments and indirectly causing the contamination of local drinking wells.
 Now, the dam is out, mining wastes have been removed, and two mighty rivers are flowing free once more.
 Read more about our role restoring the confluence.MORE >